ziaul55/Qt-Project/README.md

 **Third:** Open Qt Creator and navigate as follows,

-• Tools > Options > Text Editor > Font & Colors > Select your desired color scheme from the drop menu.
+• Tools > Options > Text Editor > Font & Colors > Select your desired color from the drop menu.